DEIB-GECO/CombSAFE/README.md

 | ...                   | ...                   |...       | ...                                                               |

-If you want to start a functional state analysis on GEO experiments, input files must be structured as follows: <br/>
+If you want to start a functional state analysis on GEO experiments, set the ```from_GEO``` label as True.
+In that scenario, input files must be structured as follows: <br/>

 ```
 Input_folder/